Borgward: Hansa-Lloyd

 In 1929, Borgward became the director of Hansa-Lloyd AG having been able to merge his Goliath-Werke Borgward & Co. with Hansa-Lloyd.
 The small Goliath-Blitzkarren had by now evolved into the three-wheeled timber-framed synthetic-leather-bodied 5 or 7 hp Goliath Pionier.
 Borgward turned his attention to the other businesses and led the development of the Hansa Konsul.
 In February 1937, there came the new Hansa Borgward 2000 and in 1939 its name was shortened to Borgward 2000.
 The 2000 model was followed by the Borgward 2300 which remained in production until 1942.

 After World War II, in 1946 Carl Borgward used some of the brand names from businesses he had acquired over the years to found three separate companies: Borgward, Goliath and Lloyd.
 This was intended to increase the quantity of steel allocated to his business at a time of austerity and rationing.
 For many purposes the companies would be run as a single entity; but in a business operated by a man to whom delegation did not come naturally, the proliferation of legal entities nevertheless added unhelpful layers of complexity through the 1950s and encouraged a broadening of the range which in the end proved financially unsustainable with the sales volumes achievable.
 In 1949 the company presented the Borgward Hansa 1500.

 One of the top engineers at Borgward from 1938 to 1952 was Dipl.
 Ing.
 Hubert M. Meingast.

 Isabella and P100

 Production of the Borgward Isabella began in 1954.
 The Isabella would become Borgward's most popular model and remained in production for the life of the company.
 In 1959 the Borgward P100 was introduced, equipped with pneumatic suspension.

-Sports racers
+Borgward RS race car and DOHC engine

-Borgward introduced a line of 1500 cc sports racers in the 1950s, with the 16-valve engine from these becoming a successful Formula Two power unit (which was also used by some F1 privateers in 1961).
+Borgward introduced the Borgward 1500 RS line of 1500 cc sports racers in the 1950s that competed with Porsche 550, Porsche 718 and others.
+The chassis was not refined enough, thus Borgward stopped the effort in 1958, but the race-spec 4cyl powerplant was very sophisticated for the time.
+The fuel-injected 16-valve DOHC engine became a successful Formula Two power unit in Cooper chassis for Stirling Moss, and was also used by some F1 privateers in 1961 under new 1500cc rules.
+The demise of the company stopped the race engine development, but the layout became common elsewhere.